-A design challenge for many of us is how to open up dark rooms that are encased within walls with no windows to the outside light.
+Since so many of us are sheltering at home and staring at our rooms endlessly, feeling a bit mad, perhaps it’s time for a redo “do-over.”
+A design challenge for today is how to open up dark rooms that are encased within walls with no windows to the outside light.
 A room that does not shine with natural light requires creativity and little magic showmanship to illuminate these dreary spaces.
 I do have a few easy ideas to amp up the brightness factor for rooms without windows.
 Even if you have just a few openings to the outside world, consider adding these few simple touches to intensify the glow and good feelings in every spot in your home.

 Paint It White

 A lavish coat of white paint everywhere and especially on the ceiling, adds an instant airiness to the darkest room.
 Cream and shades of light gray open up a subtle color palette to use on your furniture, rugs and accent pieces.
 White simulates light and is always a good choice if you are cautious or wavering about color decisions.
 Choose wisely the particular shade of white that fits your mood as white varies from chalky to dazzling and varies in hue from pinkish and yellowish through the subtle color spectrum.
 For dark rooms, select the whitest white to open up your space.

 A large mirror or wall of mirrors deceives the eye and expands a room as any light is captured and reflected and refracted throughout the room.
 Mirrors add depth and a sense of space and are easy to find at flea markets or at your favorite home design store.
 Mirrors are always a trendy, interesting design element.
 Seek out an unusual or exotic mirror to add even more decorative dimension to a drab spot.